goFrendiAsgard/switch-repo-experiment/README.md

 ![Run](./images/akbar-run.PNG)

+## Develop

+Since this is a single monorepo, you can perform any git operation here.
+Once you have make sure that your code works as expected, you can push all changes to every sub-repos.

-## Push
+## Push all

-You can try to change the code, run it, and push it into every single repositories you've enlisted.
+Once the development finished, you can push the changes into every sub-repos at once.

 ```sh
 ./akbar push